-Intravenous skin lightening involves the infusion of glutathione and vitamin C, antioxidants that naturally occur in our bodies.
+Intravenous skin lightening involves the infusion of a particular antioxidant made from amino acids (which we cannot name due to advertising regulations) and vitamin C. These antioxidants naturally occur in our bodies.
 The combination of 2 ingredients works powerfully together to simultaneously block the production of skin pigment (melanin) formation.

-What are the mechanisms of action for Glutathione and Vitamin C
+What are the mechanisms of action for amino acids and Vitamin C

-There are several mechanisms of action that glutathione takes to lighten the skin including:
+There are several mechanisms of action that amino acids take to lighten the skin including:

 - Preventing the cellular transport of tyrosinase to a site where it becomes a catalyst in the pigmentation production phase.